clover/codelab-remote-pay-cloud/README.md

 + };
 ```

-Let the webpage hot reload, select the device serial you would like to connect to, and then press the 'Connect' button.
+Let the web page hot reload, select the device serial you would like to connect to, and then press the 'Connect' button.
 You should now see Cloud Pay Display launch on the device, indicating that we have successfully paired devices.
 Congratulations!

-**Important:** Subsequent hot reloads will sever the connection between our POS from your Clover device.
-From now on, you will need to use our 'Connect' button to reconnect to your device following every page reload.
+**Important:** Subsequent hot reloads will sever the connection between our POS and your Clover device.
+From now on, you will need to use the 'Connect' button to reconnect to your device following every page reload.

 **Note:** Did Cloud Pay Display not launch automatically?
-Ensure your Clover device is connected to the Internet, and check the browser's developer console for any error messages.
-If your issue is not resolved, and you are still unable to connect to your Clover device, please reference our [Clover Developer Community](https://community.clover.com/).
+Ensure that your Clover device is [connected to the Internet](https://help.clover.com/troubleshoot/troubleshoot-your-wireless-network-internet-connection/), and check the browser's developer console for any error messages.
+If you are still unable to connect to your Clover device, please reference our [Clover Developer Community](https://community.clover.com/).

 ### Implement a CloverConnectorListener